sandeepmady/CS-106A-Programming-Methodology/README.md

 # CS-106A-Programming-Methodology

-These are my projects from Stanford's CS106A Course that I am taking myself.
-I will be uploading the rest soon.

-The website is: cs106a.stanford.edu.
-You can see the lecture videos on iTunes or in YouTube.
+These are homework solutions for the Stanford's CS106A Course for my own reference not for distribution.
+The lectures and handouts are available on Stanford engineering everywhere website.
+You can also see the lecture videos on iTunes or in YouTube.